 In other words, when you don’t calculate labor costs or miscalculate them, it could result in you coming up shorter than you expected.
 When you don’t factor in things like overtime, payroll taxes (e.g., Social Security and Medicare taxes), employee benefits, and so on, you may come to misleading conclusions about where your business is actually at financially.

 Want to see how your labor costs are impacting your cash flow?
 Try out our free cash flow forecasting tool.

 Clearly, understanding how to calculate direct labor cost is a must for your business.
 But what does the direct labor cost formula look like in action?

 Let’s say you own a marketing agency and you’re trying to calculate your direct labor costs for an upcoming client campaign.
-You plan to put a graphic designer, a copywriter, and a coordinator onto the project—and because it’s a big project, you want each member of the team to dedicate 50 hours in the upcoming week to manage the campaign launch.
+You plan to put a graphic designer, a copywriter, and a coordinator onto the project—and because it’s a big project, you want each member of the team to dedicate 50 total hours in the upcoming week to manage the campaign launch.

-Step 1: Determine costs for hours worked
+Step 1: Determine employee costs for hours worked

-Let’s say your graphic designer and copywriter are salaried employees who each make $75,000 per year, while your coordinator is a non-exempt employee who’s paid $20 per hour.
+Let’s say your graphic designer and copywriter are full-time salaried employees who each make $75,000 per year, while your coordinator is a non-exempt employee who’s paid $20 per hour.